-3) Carbon dioxide diffusing capacity (DLCO): This may be decreased in patients with idiopathic PH and is particularly low in patients with concomitant parenchymal lung disease.
+3) Carbon monoxide diffusing capacity (DLCO): This may be decreased in patients with idiopathic PH and is particularly low in patients with concomitant parenchymal lung disease.

 5. Echocardiography: The primary screening test used in the evaluation of PH.
 It has the advantage of identifying the etiology responsible for PH by evaluating for LV systolic and diastolic dysfunction, valvular heart disease, congenital heart disease, and other structural abnormalities.
 Features associated with PH include right ventricular dilation and right ventricular hypokinesis; in more advanced disease, right atrial enlargement, decreased dimensions and deformation of the LV and left atrium, and presence of pericardial effusion are also apparent.
 Doppler echocardiography, particularly when focused on the assessment of regurgitant jets through the right-heart valves, is used to estimate the pulmonary artery pressures.

 6. Perfusion scintigraphy is critical in the evaluation of PH and should be considered in most patients.
 In the setting of CTEPH, ventilation-perfusion (V/Q) scans have exceptional sensitivity and a negative predictive value.
 As such, the use of V/Q imaging to exclude CTEPH is essential, given the dramatically different therapeutic approach and prognostic implications of CTEPH in comparison with other forms of PH.
 Identified perfusion defects should be correlated with computed tomography pulmonary angiogram (CTPA) to confirm the presence of intravascular filling defects.